squareRoot3/Gromov-Wasserstein-for-Graph/README.md

 # A Convergent Single-Loop Algorithm for Relaxation of Gromov-Wasserstein in Graph Data

-BAPG has been implemented in the POT (Python Optimal Transport) package!
+BAPG is now available in the POT (Python Optimal Transport) package!
 Check it [here](https://pythonot.github.io/gen_modules/ot.gromov.html#ot.gromov.BAPG_gromov_wasserstein).

 This is the official Python implementation of